Twitter blocks accounts of Raul Castro and Cuban state-run media - Cyprus Mail

 Dozens of accounts of journalists for Cuban state-run media as well as the official account for the Communications Ministry were also blocked in the crackdown late on Wednesday.

-Twitter did not explain or forewarn of the measure, state-run media wrote on their websites.
-The company did not immediately reply to a request for comment.
+Asked to comment on the suspensions, a Twitter spokesman said that the company’s platform manipulation policies prohibit users artificially amplifying or disrupting conversations by using multiple accounts.

-The Cuban Union of Journalists said the platform had suspended individual accounts in the past which had been recovered.
+The Cuban Union of Journalists said Twitter had suspended individual accounts in the past which had been recovered.

 “What is new here is the massive scope of this act of cybernetic warfare, clearly planned, that aims to limit the freedom of expression of Cuban institutions and citizens and to silence the leaders of the revolution” it said in a statement.